magneticio/vamp.io/content/documentation/tutorials/merge-and-delete.md

 ![](/images/screens/v094/tut4_route_weights.png)

-So what happened here?
-Vamp worked out which parts of the blueprint were already in the deployment and which parts should be added.
-This is done based on naming:

-* The sava cluster already existed, so Vamp added a service to it with 0% route weight
-* A cluster named "backend" didn't exist yet, so it was created

-Now we have both blueprints deployed, moving from the old to the new topology is just a question of “turning the weight dial”.
+Now both blueprints are deployed, moving from the old to the new topology is just a question of “turning the weight dial”.
 You could do this in one go, or slowly adjust it.

 ![](/images/screens/v094/tut4_sava_weight.png)

 ## Decomision parts of the deployment

 Once we are fully running on sava:1.3, we can decommision the old, over-engineered sava:1.2.
 We do this by updating the deployment again, this time to remove the sava:1.2 blueprint, effectively deleting all deployed sava:1.2 services.

+Note that we won't be able to remove any service unless its weight is set to 0%.
+If traffic is still being directed to a service requested for removal, Vamp will report an error.

 ### Delete using the Vamp UI